OriginTrail/dkg.py/README.md

 There are many available definitions of a knowledge graph, therefore we will present a simplified one focused on usability, rather than completeness.
 The purpose of this introduction is not to be a comprehensive guide for knowledge graphs, however it aims to get you started with the basics.

-A **knowledge graph (KG)** is a network of entities — physical & digital objects, events or concepts — illustrating the relationship between them (aka a semantic network).
-KGs are used by major companies such as [Amazon](http://lunadong.com/talks/PG.pdf), [Google](https://en.wikipedia.org/wiki/Google_Knowledge_Graph), [Uber](https://www.youtube.com/watch?v=r3yMSl5NB_Q), [IBM](https://www.ibm.com/cloud/learn/knowledge-graph) etc for various applications: search, data integration, knowledge reasoning, recommendation engines, analytics, machine learning and AI etc.
+A **Knowledge Graph (KG)** is a complex structure that maps the connections and relationships among various entities - be they physical, digital, event-based, or conceptual.
+Commonly represented as semantic networks, these graphs are leveraged by major corporations such as [Amazon](http://lunadong.com/talks/PG.pdf), [Google](https://en.wikipedia.org/wiki/Google_Knowledge_Graph), [Uber](https://www.youtube.com/watch?v=r3yMSl5NB_Q), and [IBM](https://www.ibm.com/cloud/learn/knowledge-graph) for a wide array of applications, including search, data integration, knowledge reasoning, recommendation engines, analytics, and diverse facets of machine learning and artificial intelligence.

-Key characteristics of knowledge graphs:
+Key characteristics of knowledge graphs include:

-* focus on data connections as "first class citizens" (linked data)
+- Prioritization of data connections, treating them as "first-class citizens" within the realm of linked data.
-* designed to ingest data from multiple sources, usually in different formats
+- Designed to accommodate data from diverse sources, supporting a variety of formats.
-* flexible data model, easily extendable
+- Their data models are flexible and easily extendable, ready to adapt to the evolving nature of data and its relationships.

-Common knowledge graphs however are deployed within the domain of one organization and are designed to capture knowledge from various sources both from within and outside of the organization.
+While knowledge graphs are typically deployed within the boundaries of a single organization to capture knowledge from various internal and external sources, we conceptualize them more broadly.
+We define the **Decentralized Knowledge Graph (DKG)** as a globally-shared, common infrastructure for data exchange, benefiting both organizations and individuals.

-We define **decentralized knowledge graph (DKG)** as a global shared knowledge graph that is designed to benefit organizations and individuals by providing a common infrastructure for data exchange.
-The DKG:
+Unique attributes of the DKG are:

-* Enables Dapps with search, integration, analytics, AI and ML capabilities for any data source: blockchains, IPFS, enterprise systems, web services, personal devices
+- Empowerment of decentralized applications (Dapps) with search, integration, analytics, AI, and ML capabilities across a wide range of data sources, including blockchains, IPFS, enterprise systems, web services, and personal devices.
-* Removes central authorities (decentralized infrastructure)
+- Elimination of the need for a central authority by leveraging decentralized infrastructure.
-* Enables permissionless PUBLISH and QUERY (public network)
+- Facilitation of permissionless PUBLISH and QUERY operations within the public network.
-* Decentralized identity & Verifiable Credentials based access control (references private data)
+- Utilization of decentralized identity and Verifiable Credentials for access control, enabling references to private data.

+This expansive approach enhances accessibility and flexibility, positioning the DKG as a powerful tool in the evolving digital landscape.

 </details>